thariqali08/Machine-Learning-Projects/README.md

 ## MNIST Digits Classification with Machine Learning
 MNIST digits dataset is a vast collection of handwritten digits.
 This dataset is used for training image processing systems.
-It contains 60,000 training images and 10,000 testing images.
-You can download this dataset from various data sources on the internet.
-But as this dataset is already available in this Scikit-learn library, we will be using this dataset by importing it from the Scikit-learn library.
+It contains 60,000 training images and 10,000 testing images, this dataset is already available in this Scikit-learn library, we will be using this dataset by importing it from the Scikit-learn library.

 This is how you can solve the problem of handwritten digits classification with Machine Learning using Python.
 This is Project [source code](https://github.com/thariqali08/Machine-Learning-Projects/blob/main/MNIST%20Digits%20Classification/model_clss.ipynb)